sophstad/sophstad.github.io/index.md

 layout: page
 ---

-I’m a New York City-based software engineer working on the Documentation platform at [MongoDB](https://mongodb.com).
+I’m a New York City-based software engineer working on continuous integration tooling at [MongoDB](https://mongodb.com).
 I enjoy working full-stack on products that are equitable and accessible.

 Some things I'm interested in —